richardazia/11ty-from-scratch-course/src/work/index.md

 ## The Work Section

-### I want the Navigation to be autuomated but I am struggling with directories and this.
+### I want the Navigation to be automated but I am struggling with directories and this

 * [Behind the Scenes](./behind-the-scenes)
 * [Breakfast Club](./breakfast-club)